Wu-Xi/StabCF/README.md

 # StabCF
-StabCF: A Stabilized Training Method in Collaborative Filtering
+StabCF: A Stabilized Training Method for Collaborative Filtering

 This is our PyTorch implementation for the paper.